MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-setup.md

 Try these steps:

 1. Start a download of an app that is larger than 50 MB from the Store (for example "Candy Crush Saga").
-2. Run `Get-DeliveryOptimizationStatus` from an elevated PowerShell window and observe the [DownloadMode](waas-delivery-optimization-reference.md#download-mode) setting.
-For peering to work, DownloadMode should be 1, 2, or 3.
+2. Run `Get-DeliveryOptimizationStatus` from an elevated PowerShell window and observe the [DODownloadMode](waas-delivery-optimization-reference.md#download-mode) setting.
+For peering to work, download mode should be 1, 2, or 3.
-3. If DownloadMode is 99, it could indicate your device is unable to reach the Delivery Optimization cloud services.
+3. If the download mode is 99, it could indicate your device is unable to reach the Delivery Optimization cloud services.
 Ensure that the Delivery Optimization host names are allowed access: most importantly **\*.do.dsp.mp.microsoft.com**.

 ### The cloud service doesn't see other peers on the network

 Try these steps:

 1. Download the same app on two different devices on the same network, waiting 10 – 15 minutes between downloads.
-2. Run `Get-DeliveryOptimizationStatus` from an elevated PowerShell window and ensure that **[DownloadMode](waas-delivery-optimization-reference.md#download-mode)** is 1 or 2 on both devices.
+2. Run `Get-DeliveryOptimizationStatus` from an elevated PowerShell window and ensure that **[DODownloadMode](waas-delivery-optimization-reference.md#download-mode)** is 1 or 2 on both devices.
 3. Run `Get-DeliveryOptimizationPerfSnap` from an elevated PowerShell window on the second device.
 The **NumberOfPeers** field should be non-zero.
-4. If the number of peers is zero and **[DownloadMode](waas-delivery-optimization-reference.md#download-mode)** is 1, ensure that both devices are using the same public IP address to reach the internet (you can easily do this by opening a browser window and do a search for “what is my IP”).
-In the case where devices are not reporting the same public IP address, configure **[DownloadMode](waas-delivery-optimization-reference.md#download-mode)** to 2 (Group) and use a custom **[GroupID (Guid)](waas-delivery-optimization-reference.md#group-id)**, to fix this.
+4. If the number of peers is zero and **[DODownloadMode](waas-delivery-optimization-reference.md#download-mode)** is 1, ensure that both devices are using the same public IP address to reach the internet (you can easily do this by opening a browser window and do a search for “what is my IP”).
+In the case where devices are not reporting the same public IP address, configure **[DODownloadMode](waas-delivery-optimization-reference.md#download-mode)** to 2 (Group) and use a custom **[DOGroupID (Guid)](waas-delivery-optimization-reference.md#group-id)**, to fix this.

 > [!NOTE]
 > Starting in Windows 10, version 2004, `Get-DeliveryOptimizationStatus` has a new option `-PeerInfo` which returns a real-time list of the connected peers.